goblindegook/goblindegook.com/content/page/talks.md

 A list of the talks I have delivered over the years.

+## Five Questions About Automated Testing

+So you have thought about writing automated tests for your product, but simple questions with not-so-simple answers assail you: _Why should we bother?
+Who writes these tests?
+And when?
+What parts are worth testing?_ And most difficult of all: _How?_ I help teams starting on their testing journey find their own answers to these questions, and point them to Kent Beck's [Test Desiderata](https://kentbeck.github.io/TestDesiderata/) to recognise what a good test looks like.

+- Private event (October 25, 2023 · Online)

 ## The Wastes of Product Engineering

 Product engineering is wasteful, and teams often fail to realise it.
 Recognising how the traditional 8 wastes of Lean Manufacturing manifest themselves in software development is a key first step towards addressing them through continuous improvement, cross-functional team ownership, and agile practices.